Satisfactory Academic Progress

 A student is considered to be in financial aid suspension when they fail to meet the minimum satisfactory academic progress requirements for one or more of the following reasons:

-- Cumulative GPA below the 2.0 minimum requirement and they did not meet the terms of their financial aid Warning; and/or
+- Cumulative GPA below the 2.0 minimum requirement and they did not meet the terms of their financial aid Warning

-- Cumulative course completion rate below the 67% minimum requirement and they did not meet the terms of their financial aid Warning; and/or
+- Cumulative course completion rate below the 67% minimum requirement and they did not meet the terms of their financial aid Warning

 If a student has been suspended, they would not be eligible for federal or state financial aid.
 If they successfully appeal their suspension, their financial aid eligibility will be reinstated on a probationary status for one semester.
 If an academic plan has been designed and followed, they would have three continuous semesters to regain edibility.